jadecobra/python_tdd_exercises/source/classes.rst

   the test passes

-The solution works but needs different :ref:`functions<what is a function?>` - one to make the person and another to make the message.
+The solution works, it needs different :ref:`functions<what is a function?>` - one to make the person and one to make the message.

 ----